KittyNekoStudio/blah/README.md

 blah plans to have:

 - A fully featured text editor
-- Use of shaders to spice up graphics
 - Interaction with a shell to run any program you want
 - A robust plugin system to extend blah however you want